 Where a child continues to make less than expected progress, despite interventions, they receive highly personalised interventions to accelerate their progress and enable them to achieve their potential.
 When appropriate, specialist outside agencies support this.
 The SENCO and class teachers work with specialists to select effective teaching approaches, appropriate equipment, strategies and interventions in order to support the child's progress.
 If support is not impacting on the child's progress and this is still of significant concern, the school, after consultation with parents and other professionals, will request an Education, Health and Care Needs Assessment from the Local Authority.
-Parents can also request an EHC Needs Assessment.
+Whilst we recommend that the application for an assessment is done in conjunction with school, parents may also request an assessment by contacting the Local Authority independently of school.

-Our SEND Inclusion Summary is updated on a regular basis by the SENDCO.
+Our SEND Inclusion Summary is updated on a regular basis by the SENCo.
 It is updated by all staff at the end of each half term.
 The Summary is divided into the Three Levels of Needs (as detailed above).